 Going on a multi-day trek or mountaineering trip takes dedicated preparation and we want to make sure our clients know this.
 Therefore, if you are looking for an easy way out of doing the hard work it takes to prepare, then you are in the wrong place.
-If you follow our advice and do the training and preparations that are necessary, then you will put yourself in the best chance of being successful.
+If you follow our advice and do the training and preparations that are necessary, then you will put yourself in the best chance of being safe and successful.
 Also, we promise to have the best itineraries and teams out there to help you make your trip a success!
 Read some reviews from our trips.

 Training Tips for our Core Adventures